tapbos/tapbos.github.io/about/team.md

     <td class="team-right"><b>Occupation:</b> Software engineering<br/><br/>
         <b>Favorite thing about Taiwan/Taiwanese America:</b> The food and culture!<br/><br/>
 	<b>Hobbies:</b> Gymnastics, airsofting, and astronomy<br/><br/>
 	<b>Why TAP:</b> I want to meet new people, and get more involved in the Boston community.
-TAP opens the door to for me to step into new experiences, and is also a place I can contribute to the tech in the back!<br/><br/>
+TAP opens the door to for me to step into new experiences, and contribute to the tech in the back!<br/><br/>
     </td>
   </tr>
   <tr>